nodetiles/nodetiles-core/README.md

 For local development, you need to install node-canvas manually and from the normal source (NOT node-canvas-heroku): `npm install canvas`.
 Then just run `node app.js`.

+*(Note that to install node-canvas you'll need to comment out the line in package.json that redirects it to node-canvas-heroku.)*

 Shapefiles
 ----------